KishorKumar0/VSDSquadron-Research-Internship-2024/README.md

    ```
    $ cd
    ```
-3. **Write a Simple C Program:** Use the following command to open Leafpad and write a simple C program.
+3. **Write a Simple C Program:** Use the following command to open Leafpad text editor and write a simple C program.
 Replace `filename.c` with your desired filename:
    ```
    $ leafpad filename.c &
    ```